Are you a person with plans, a person who's going somewhere?

 This course would be close to two years of full time study at most colleges.
 Under our system however you have the ultimate in flexibility.
 Study where and when it suits you.
 Start whenever you like.
 Hit the course hard and fast, or take your time and study the modules you need when you need them and when you're ready.
 Our assignments are also designed to be relevant and flexible, to work in with your own workplace circumstances or career plans.

-Note that each module in the Associate Diploma in Business is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 3 in Business is a short course in its own right, and may be studied separately.

 THE BUSINESS WORLD